BSE: 517385 | NSE: SYMPHONY | ISIN: INE225D01027

 Energy Conservation Measures Taken:

-- Constant endeavor made to replace metallic components by global speciality plastics.
+- Constant endeavour made to replace metallic components by global speciality plastics.

 - Replacement of ballasts (chokes) by more efficient one.